awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Upgrading.md

-# Upgrading a DB Cluster Engine Version<a name="USER_UpgradeDBInstance.Upgrading"></a>
+# Upgrading an Aurora PostgreSQL DB Cluster Engine Version<a name="USER_UpgradeDBInstance.Upgrading"></a>

-Amazon RDS keeps your DB cluster up\-to\-date by providing newer versions of each supported database engine\.
+Amazon Aurora provides newer versions of each supported database engine so you can keep your DB cluster up\-to\-date\.
 Newer versions can include bug fixes, security enhancements, and other improvements for the database engine\.
-When Amazon RDS supports a new version of a database engine, you can choose how and when to upgrade your database DB clusters\.
+When Amazon Aurora supports a new version of a database engine, you can choose how and when to upgrade your database DB clusters\.

-There are two kinds of upgrades: *major version upgrades* and *minor version upgrades*\.
-In general, a major engine version upgrade can introduce changes that are not compatible with existing applications\.
-In contrast, a minor version upgrade includes only changes that are backward\-compatible with existing applications\.
+There are two kinds of upgrades: major version upgrades and minor version upgrades\.
+In general, a *major engine version upgrade* can introduce changes that are not compatible with existing applications\.
+In contrast, a *minor version upgrade* includes only changes that are backward\-compatible with existing applications\.

 The version numbering sequence is specific for each database engine\.
-For example, Aurora PostgreSQL 9\.6 and 10\.4 are major engine versions and upgrading from any 9\.6 version to any 10\.4 version is a major version upgrade\.
-Aurora PostgreSQL version 9\.6\.6 and 9\.6\.9 are minor versions and upgrading from 9\.6\.6 to 9\.6\.9 is a minor version upgrade\.
+For example, Aurora PostgreSQL 10\.4 and 10\.5 are major engine versions and upgrading from any 10\.4 version to any 10\.5 version is a major version upgrade\.
+Aurora PostgreSQL version 9\.6\.8 and 9\.6\.9 are minor versions and upgrading from 9\.6\.8 to 9\.6\.9 is a minor version upgrade\.
 To determine the version of an Aurora DB cluster, follow the instructions in [Amazon Aurora Updates](Aurora.Updates.md)\.

-For major version upgrades, you can restore a snapshot of the DB cluster and specify a higher major engine version\.
-For minor version upgrades of an Aurora PostgreSQL DB cluster, you can manually modify the engine version, or you can choose to enable auto minor version upgrades\.

 **Topics**
 + [Manually Upgrading the Engine Version](#USER_UpgradeDBInstance.Upgrading.Manual)